keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-argo/index.md

     ```

 For evaluating the SLOs, metrics from a monitoring tool are required.
-Currently, *Prometheus* is supported as a monitoring tool, which is set up in the following steps:
+Currently, this tutorial supports *Prometheus* as a monitoring tool, which is set up in the following steps:

 1. Complete steps from section [Setup Prometheus](../../reference/monitoring/prometheus/#setup-prometheus).